 We think some lenders split payments into two parts, for example, when your account's still open and needs restructuring, the interest can be paid separately.
 If you’re not sure what you’ve received and why, contact your lender to ask.

-We haven't heard of this happening, and neither has the Ombudsman - so ask for the full reason for the change, and complain to the Ombudsman if you aren’t happy.
+We haven't heard of this happening, and neither has the Financial Ombudsman Service - so ask for the full reason for the change, and complain to the Ombudsman if you aren’t happy.

 Yes, but not on the actual cash back, only on the interest you receive as compensation.
 In brief, a payout's usually made up of three elements: